vivekiet22/student-data-manager/README.md

 ### Backend Task:
-- [ ] Mercury

 - [x] Authentication (login & signup) with email & password + JWT token generation
-- User should be able to add a list of students to student table from a CSV file.
+- [x] User should be able to add a list of students to student table from a CSV file.
-- CSV sheet can have multiple duplicate rows, you have to make sure that in database only unique rows should get inserted.
+- [x] CSV sheet can have multiple duplicate rows, you have to make sure that in database only unique rows should get inserted.
-- User should be able to see a list of students in UI fetched from database in a REST API
+- [x] User should be able to see a list of students in UI fetched from database in a REST API
-- User should be able to export and download CSV file which contains list of all students stored in the Database.
+- [x] User should be able to export and download CSV file which contains list of all students stored in the Database.

 ### Frontend Task:

-- Design a React APP which consists Authentication screen + Dashboard panel.
-Refer:  Figma File
+- [x] Design a React APP which consists Authentication screen.
-- You can hard code any email and password to by-pass the login screen and generate a random string as token to save in local storage as session cookies.
+- [] Design Dashboard panel.
-- In dashboard, design an import export feature which can be handled through local storage of browser.
+- [] In dashboard, design an import export feature which can be handled through local storage of browser.
-- Import -> Try importing a CSV file having list of students and convert into JSON structure (CSV to JSON) and save into local storage (Key: StudentData, Value: JSON data)
+- [] Import -> Try importing a CSV file having list of students and convert into JSON structure (CSV to JSON) and save into local storage (Key: StudentData, Value: JSON data)
-- Export -> On Export, Download the JSON file saved in local storage of browser
+- [] Export -> On Export, Download the JSON file saved in local storage of browser